Our Lady of Peñafrancia: The Philippines

 Covarrubias was ordained to the priesthood in Ciudad de Nueva Cáceres (now Naga City), where he became parish priest of the cathedral.
 He had a local artisan carve a statue replicating the painting of the Virgin, and built a stone church for it.
 Many miracles were attributed to the intercession of Our Lady of Peñafrancia, which popularized the devotion among both natives and immigrant Chinese.

 The devotion spread outside the Diocese of Nueva Cáceres, which then comprised the Bicolandia as well as Tayabas (now Quezon), Marinduque, Laguna, and up to Palanan, Isabela along the Cordillera Central range.
 It also reached many parts of Palawan and Mindanao, where Bicolano migrants settled and introduced the devotion.

 When Francisco Gainza arrived in Naga in 1863 to take possession of the See of Nueva Cáceres, one of his priorities was spreading the devotion.
 On September 1, 1864, Gainza initiated the Traslación on the Friday before the Feast of the Most Holy Name of Mary, having the image was brought from Our Lady of Peñafrancia Shrine to the cathedral for a solemn novena, then on the afternoon of the ninth day, a Saturday, returned through the "Traslación por el río" (now called the Fluvial Procession), for her feast on Sunday.

 Canonical coronation

 On 20 September 1924, the image was canonically crowned by the Apostolic Delegate, Monsignor William Piani, at Naga Cathedral.
 As part of preparations for the coronation, there was a contest for Best Musical Composition.
-The winning piece, Himno a la Nuestra Señora de Peñafrancia, was composed by the Spanish priest Máximo Juguera, and became the anthem of the coronation and the feast itself.
+The winning piece, Himno a la Nuestra Señora de Peñafrancia, was composed by the Spanish priest Máximo Juguera, C.M., and became the anthem of the coronation and the feast itself.

 In 2024, the Archdiocese of Cáceres celebrated the centennial of the image's canonical coronation.
-The theme of the celebration was ¡Se siempre la Reina! ("Be always the Queen!"), from the concluding verse of Juguera's hymn.
+The theme of the celebration was ¡Se siempre la Reina! ("Be always the Queen!"), from the end of the chorus of Juguera's hymn.